 Honeypot just interacts with malicious activity and does not require high-performance resources.

 With a honeypot, it doesn’t matter if an attacker is using encryption; the activity will still be captured.

 Honeypots are very simple to understand, deploy and maintain.

-A Honeypot is a concept and not a tool which can be simply deployed.
+A Honeypot is a concept and not a tool that can be simply deployed.
 One needs to know well in advance what they intend to learn, and then the honeypot can be customized based on their specific needs.
 There is some useful information on sans.org if you need to read more on the subject.